oteomamo/SALT/README.md

 restatements and re-asked questions stop inflating the theme statistics.
 Attached files are never gated. `/stats` counts the suppressions.

 And ingestion runs **in the background**.
-Indexing a message — the keyword and embedding passes — happens on a worker thread, off the REPL's critical path: your message is indexed while the model writes its reply, the reply is indexed while you read it, and a long pasted message never delays the next prompt.
-Selection is unaffected — every turn still sees the fully ingested conversation, because the REPL waits for the worker before it reads anything — and the ingested session is persisted once per turn instead of once per message.
-If an ingest ever fails, the message text is preserved in `ingest_failures.jsonl` in the session dir and the error is reported at the next prompt; `/stats` shows the work kept off the prompt path.
-A side benefit: a turn whose generation fails no longer loses your message from the conversation memory.
-`--sync-ingest` restores the old inline behavior.
+After every message SALT has to index what was said (the keyword and embedding passes) so it can be recalled later.
+That work used to run right before the next prompt, so a long pasted message made the next `you>` slow to appear.
+It now runs on a worker thread: your message is indexed while the model writes its reply, and the reply is indexed while you read it.
+The next prompt appears immediately, however long the message was.
+Answers do not change, because the REPL always waits for the worker to finish before it reads the conversation memory.
+If indexing ever fails, the message text is kept in `ingest_failures.jsonl` in the session folder and the error is shown at the next prompt, so nothing is lost silently.
+A nice side effect: even when a reply fails halfway, your message has already reached the memory. `/stats` shows how much work stayed off the prompt path, and `--sync-ingest` restores the old inline behavior.

 ## 🔬 Results